VladaAlek/pp-commerce-261124/README.md

 This e-commerce project is focused on providing a user with learning material in the **Disaster Risk Reduction** field.
 It is an increasingly popular, multidisciplinary research area between natural and social sciences.
 Its multi-faceted results are implemented in everyday confrontations with natural hazards by numerous practitioners across the globe.
 The need to disseminate practical and theoretical knowledge about **DRR** grows with rapid changes in the natural and social environment.
 Hence, there are numerous potential users of this course.
 For practical reasons, this time, the project is limited to German-speaking countries, *Germany, Austria and Switzerland*, the three countries exposed to *floods*, *stormy weather conditions*, *forest fires*, and *heat weaves* as the four most relevant natural disasters in this part of Europe.

-Considering that the website's main users will be municipality workers, this e-commerce platform is based on B2B principles.
+Considering that the website's primary users will be municipality workers, this e-commerce platform is based on B2B principles.
 When customers pay for specific services, they get an unlimited approach.
 In this stage of development, the option of offering a test to the user is indicated but not fully implemented.
 The same statement applies to the foreseen feature of booking consulting services from team members.
 It should be available on the *About* page.

 ### Types of commercial activities